serokell/blog-posts/typescript-for-haskellers/article.md

 #### Conditional types

-Another great feature is conditional types.
+Another great feature of TypeScript is conditional types.
 It allows you to choose the type based on some condition expressed as another type.

-With `extends`, you are able to make a condition: `T extends U ?
+With the `extends` keyword, you can make a condition: `T extends U ?
 X : Y`.

 It also allows you to choose not only from two but from many types: `T extends U ?
 X : T extends W ?
 Y : Z`.

 With such functionality, you can implement things that resemble [type families](https://serokell.io/blog/type-families-haskell), although they are not quite like them.
-Anyway, in conjunction with mapped types, it is a great feature to manage your types.
+In conjunction with mapped types, it is a great feature to manage your types.

-One thing to note is union types.
-Conditional types together with union types are called distributive conditional types, and how they work might be a little bit confusing.
-But we will explain them with examples.

 Here is a basic example of a conditional type.
-Type `B` extends `A`, but type `C` doesn't.
-And `Condition` type will return one type if `T extends V` and another one otherwise.
+Type `B` extends `A`, but type `C` doesn't, and the `Condition` type will return one type if `T extends V` and the other one otherwise.

 ```typescript
 type A = { x: number };